FredAtLandMetrics/corrigible/README.md

       ##     - ALL
 ```

 It's pretty straightforward, really.
 It shows two hosts with their names and ip addresses.
-This lets **corrigible** know which network-accessible machines are to be targetted by the directives.
+This lets corrigible know which network-accessible machines are to be targetted by the directives.

-The hosts section also illustrates one of the more interesting features of **corrigible**, *run_selectors*.
-Run selectors make it possible to selectively include or exclude certain directives depending on the run_selectors provided on the **corrigible** command-line.
+The hosts section also illustrates one of the more interesting features of corrigible, *run_selectors*.
+Run selectors make it possible to selectively include or exclude certain directives depending on the run_selectors provided on the corrigible command-line.

 ###The directives section